-39 (1) In applying and administering a law relating to revenue Obligation the Commissioner-General shall not take into account any extractive to take account of industry agreement extractive industry
+39. (1) In applying and administering a law relating to revenue Obligation the Commissioner-General shall not take into account any extractive industry agreement unless the Minister responsible for Finance hasagreements

-- (a) the Minister responsible for finance has certified a true and correct copy of that agreement; and - (b) has made that copy available to the Commissioner-General (whether through a public register or otherwise).
+(b) made that copy available to the Commissioner-General (whether through a public register or otherwise).

-(2) Subject to subsection (1) and section 41, in the case of an extractive industries agreement concluded before the commencement of this Act, the Commissioner-General shall apply and administer a revenue law to a party to the agreement after taking into account any modification or protection of the revenue law required by the agreement.
+(2) Subject to subsection (1) and section 41, in the case of an extractive industry agreement concluded before the commencement of this Act, the Commissioner-General shall apply and administer a revenue law to a party to the agreement after taking into account any modification or protection of the revenue law required by the agreement.